turnipsoup/ctfwriteups/2020/hacktivitycon/whale-watching/README.md

 ]
 ```

-You can see our flag is in the CMD variable:
+You can see our flag is in the CMD variable of one of the layers:

 >flag{call_me_ishmael}